tina-e/MA-FrameworkLatency/README.md

 - glumpy (glfw, pyglet, qt, sdl/pygame)

 📁 **pixel_readers**
-Includes programs which allow for reading a certain pixels's color.
+<br>Includes programs which allow for reading a certain pixels's color.
 Recognizes a click and waits then for certain pixel to turn white.
 Measures time passed between these events.
 - windows bitblt
 - windows getdbits
 - windows getpixel
 - windows desktop duplication (based on directX, python bindings)

 📁 **framework_tester_wip**
-Work in progress for further frameworks...
+<br>Work in progress for further frameworks...

 📁 **pixel_reader_wip**
-Work in progrress for further pixel readers...
+<br>Work in progrress for further pixel readers...

 📁 **data** measurement data
-|___📁 glumpy: glumpy measurements
+<br>|___📁 glumpy: glumpy measurements
-|___📁 pilot: first few measurements
+<br>|___📁 pilot: first few measurements
-|___📁 test: test measurements to make sure script is working
+<br>|___📁 test: test measurements to make sure script is working

 📁 **analysis** notebooks for analysis of measurements
-|___📁 glumpy: analysis of glumpy measurements
+<br>|___📁 glumpy: analysis of glumpy measurements
-|___📁 other: analysis of non-glumpy measurements
+<br>|___📁 other: analysis of non-glumpy measurements
-|___📁 test: just messing around
+<br>|___📁 test: just messing around

 🗎 `fylamd.py`
-controlls yalmd, starts measurement and saves data
+<br>controlls yalmd, starts measurement and saves data

 🗎 `start_measuremnet_glumpy.sh`
-starts measurement and `fyalmd` for a given pixel reader and glumpy as framework tester
+<br>starts measurement and `fyalmd` for a given pixel reader and glumpy as framework tester

 🗎 `start_measurement_series_glumpy.sh`
-starts a measurement series with each of the available pixel readers for glumpy framework tester (with each of the available backends)
+<br>starts a measurement series with each of the available pixel readers for glumpy framework tester (with each of the available backends)

 🗎 `start_measuremnet.sh`
-starts measurement and `fyalmd` for a given pixel reader and a given framework tester
+<br>starts measurement and `fyalmd` for a given pixel reader and a given framework tester

 🗎 `start_measurement_series.sh`
-starts a measurement series width each of the available pixel readers for each of the available framework testers (without glumpy)
+<br>starts a measurement series width each of the available pixel readers for each of the available framework testers (without glumpy)

 🗎 `test.py`
-just messing around
+<br>just messing around

 *Testers and Readers compiled for Windows 11.*